Maurycy Gottlieb: Career

 Gottlieb was born in Drohobycz (then in Galicia in Austrian Poland, now in western Ukraine) to a wealthy, Yiddish and Polish-speaking Orthodox Jewish family.
 He was one of eleven children born to Fanya (née Tigerman) and Isaac Gottlieb.
 He was introduced to painting in Lemberg by Michał Godlewski.
 At fifteen, he enrolled at the Vienna Fine Arts Academy for three years.
-In 1873 he went to Kraków to study under Jan Matejko and became close friends with Jacek Malczewski.
+In 1873, he went to Kraków to study under Jan Matejko and became close friends with Jacek Malczewski.
 However, an anti-Semitic incident at the School of Fine Arts prompted him to leave Kraków after less than a year in spite of Malczewski's protests.
 He traveled to Norway and stayed in Molde.
 He returned to Vienna and from there travelled to Munich in 1875 to study under Karl von Piloty and Alexander von Wagner.
-In 1876 he won the Gold Medal at the Munich Academy for his painting, Shylock and Jessica.
+In 1876, he won the gold medal at the Munich Academy for his painting, Shylock and Jessica.
 In the same year, he moved back to Vienna to attend the workshop of Heinrich von Angeli.
 He lived and worked in Vienna for the next two years and produced paintings with biblical themes, as well as illustrations for Friedrich Bruckmann Publishing of Munich.

-In the fall of 1878, Gottlieb travelled to Rome, where he befriended Henryk Siemiradzki.
+In fall 1878, Gottlieb travelled to Rome, where he befriended Henryk Siemiradzki.
 At a banquet in his residence at Via Gaeta, Gottlieb met with Matejko, who convinced him to come back to Kraków as one of his best students, to work on a series of monumental paintings including scenes from the history of the Jews in Poland.

-In 1879 Gottlieb settled in Kraków and began working on his new major project.
+In 1879, Gottlieb settled in Kraków and began working on his new major project.
 He died in the same year from health complications.
 Matejko attended his funeral and promised his father to look after his younger brother Marcin.

 Gottlieb won a gold medal at the Munich art competition for his painting, Shylock and Jessica (1876), portraying a scene from Shakespeare's The Merchant of Venice.
 The painting was exhibited in Lviv in 1877, and in 1878 at Zachęta in Warsaw and widely acclaimed.
 Gottlieb based Jessica's face on that of Laura Rosenfeld, to whom he had proposed marriage.
 However, Laura rejected his proposal and wed a Berlin banker.
 Gottlieb planned to marry Lola Rosengarten, but when he heard about Rosenfeld's marriage, he knowingly exposed himself to the elements, dying of complications from a cold and sore throat.

 Despite his premature death at the age of 23, more than three hundred of his works survive (mostly sketches, but also oil paintings), though not all are finished.
 After the fall of the Iron Curtain, many Polish collections unknown in the Western Bloc were popularized, and his reputation grew greatly.
 His brother, Leopold Gottlieb, was born five years after his death and became known as a painter as an adult.